-The situation is slightly different compared with 2010.
+The situation is slightly different from that in 2010.
 Short-term lending rates are lower than the reverse repo rate, and the inflation numbers — both CPI and WPI — lack credibility.
 The RBI must continue to anchor inflation expectations.
 The MPC has eased rates earlier in anticipation that inflation will remain benign in the second half of current fiscal.
 June’s retail inflation figures may have held the MPC back from cutting the rates further.

 The retail and wholesale inflations are diverging — CPI inflation is in RBI’s target band while wholesale inflation remains negative.
 Economists have warned a repeat of 2010 when RBI’s targeting of consumer price inflation led to an industrial slowdown.
 They say WPI is more relevant for the industry.

 Transmission may improve in the second half of the current financial year in the face of a decline in credit demand.
 The effective borrowing costs are likely to drop even without a rate cut.
-But monetary economists feel that there is space to cut is 50 bps.
+But monetary economists feel that there is space for a 50 bps cut.

 The RBI observed that the economic activity has picked up from April-May period after the partial reopening of the economy in some parts of the country.
 But the rising number of Covid cases can lead to more lockdowns, affecting the recovery.